apache/inlong-website/docs/development/extension_sort/custom_flink_metrics.md

 }
 ```

-### 6. Insert the Custom Metric in the Sink/Source Function
+### 6. Insert the Custom Metric in appropriate places

 After registering and initializing the metric, invoke it at the appropriate logic node.
 In this example, call `incNumDeserializeError` in the deserialization method to track each deserialization error.
 The following code shows how to implement this: